comp1100/comp1100.github.io/_sources/workshops/Week_13_presentations.md

-# Weeks 13: Showcase
+# Week 13: Showcase

-In week 13, we will run a class showcase where everyone presents their product and gives a pitch about their project.
+In week 13, COMP1100 and COMP7110 will each run a separate class showcase where everyone presents their product and gives a pitch about their project.

-**WHEN:** Studio, week 13.
+**WHEN:** During your course's usual allocated studio in week 13.

-**TIME:** 9am–12pm

 **WHAT:** An informal showcase of your project.
 You will need: